zsievers/Liri-App/README.md

 ***
 Future Development

--I would like to create a tutorial video explaining the game.
+- I would like to create a tutorial video explaining the game.
--Create a log.txt file so you can append and log previous searches.
+- Create a log.txt file so you can append and log previous searches.
--Add more styling to the command line.
+- Add more styling to the command line.
+- Add a still frame for the gifs.